-LIPA Staff has reviewed the other Board Governance policies, including the LIPA By-laws and recommends no changes at this time.
+LIPA Staff has reviewed the other Board Governance policies, including the LIPA By-laws and recommends no changes at this time other than those to the Code and the Policy described above.

 Based upon the foregoing, I recommend approval of the above requested action by adoption of a resolution in the form attached hereto.